 There are some solid advantages to credit card debt forgiveness.
 The biggest and most obvious is that it reduces the amount you owe, easing your financial burden and reducing the stress of collectors’ phone calls.

 Another advantage is that it will improve your credit score over the long haul by arranging for payments within your reach.
-You can start to rebuild your credit score as long as you keep up with the payments in your debt forgiveness arrangement.
+As long as you keep up with the payments in your debt forgiveness arrangement, you can start to rebuild your credit score.

-Arranging for credit forgiveness also doesn’t typically show up on your credit report.
-You’ll also reduce your debt, which can improve your credit utilization ratio and boost your score.
+Arranging for credit forgiveness also doesn’t typically appear on your credit report.
+You’ll also reduce your debt, improving your credit utilization ratio and boosting your score.

 What are the disadvantages of credit forgiveness?